Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Carolina and its opponents have combined to score more than 41.5 points in five of 12 games this season.
+- Carolina has combined with its opponents to score more than 41.5 points in five of 12 games this season.

-- Atlanta's games have gone over 41.5 points in seven of 12 chances this season.

 - The combined points per game average of the two teams, 37.7, is 3.8 points fewer than Sunday's over/under.

-- This contest's over/under is 7.3 points fewer than the 48.8 these two squads combine to give up per game in 2021.

-- Panthers games this season feature an average total of 44.4 points, a number 2.9 points higher than Sunday's over/under.

-- In 2021, games involving the Falcons have averaged a total of 48.0 points, 6.5 more than the set over/under in this contest.
+- The 48.8 points per game these two squads have allowed to opponents this season are 7.3 more than the 41.5 over/under in this contest.

+- The Panthers and their opponents have scored an average of 44.4 points per game in 2021, 2.9 more than Sunday's total.

+- The 48.0 PPG average total in Falcons games this season is 6.5 points more than this game's over/under.

 Panthers stats and trends